khael-kun-cmd/gemini-sre-agent/docs/ARCHITECTURE.md

 *   **Role:** Performs rapid, preliminary analysis of incoming log data.
 *   **Functionality:** Utilizes a **Gemini Flash model** for quick assessment.
 It identifies potential issues, assigns a preliminary severity score, and summarizes the findings into a structured `TriagePacket`.
 This acts as a crucial filtering step to prioritize critical events.
 Includes built-in retry mechanisms for model calls to enhance robustness.
 All operations include `flow_id` tracking for complete traceability.

-### 4. Analysis Agent (`AnalysisAgent`)
+### 4. Enhanced Analysis Agent (`EnhancedAnalysisAgent`)
-*   **Role:** Conducts in-depth root cause analysis and generates comprehensive remediation plans focused on service code fixes.
+*   **Role:** Conducts in-depth root cause analysis and generates comprehensive remediation plans using **revolutionary dynamic prompt generation**.
 *   **Functionality:** Receives `TriagePacket`s from the `TriageAgent`.
-It employs a more powerful **Gemini Pro model** to perform detailed analysis, incorporating the current log as context along with historical data and relevant configuration.
-The output is a `RemediationPlan` detailing root cause, proposed service code fix, and code patches with file path instructions.
-Includes built-in retry mechanisms and comprehensive flow tracking with both `flow_id` and `issue_id`.
+It employs an **enhanced multi-model approach** with **Gemini Pro for analysis** and **Gemini Flash for meta-prompt generation**.
+The system automatically selects the optimal prompting strategy:
+    *   **Meta-Prompt Generation**: Uses Gemini Flash to create optimized prompts for Gemini Pro (AI teaching AI)
+    *   **Specialized Templates**: Domain-specific prompts for database, API, security, and service errors
+    *   **Adaptive Strategy Selection**: Automatically chooses the best approach based on issue complexity
+    *   **Context-Aware Generation**: Incorporates repository structure, technology stack, and historical patterns
+*   **Output:** A `RemediationPlan` with superior code quality, detailed root cause analysis, and production-ready fixes.
+Includes built-in retry mechanisms, comprehensive flow tracking, and multiple fallback layers for reliability.

 ### 5. Remediation Agent (`RemediationAgent`)
 *   **Role:** Automates the implementation of proposed service code remediation actions.